open-runtimes/open-runtimes/runtimes/swift-5.8/README.md

 }
 ```

 - To handle dependencies, you need to have `Package.swift` file.
-Dependencies will be automatically cached and installed, so you don't need to include `.build` folder in your function.
+Dependencies will be automatically installed.

 - The default entrypoint is `Sources/index.swift`.
 If your entrypoint differs, make sure to provide it in the JSON body of the request: `{ "file": "app.swift" }`.